GaspardMar/MEASpikeR/README.md

 # for loading devtools package
 library(devtools)

+# for installing the MEASpikeR package
+devtools::install_github("DAC_ePhys/MEASpikeR")

 # for loading the MEASpikeR package
-devtools::install_github("DAC_ePhys/MEASpikeR")
+library(MEASpikeR)

 ```